 Prerequisite: HPH 550

-3 credits, Fall Term, Professor A. Hammock
+3 credits, Fall term, Professor A. Hammock

-HPH 553 Evaluating Community Health Initiatives
+HPH 553 Advanced Evaluation of Community Health Initiatives

 This course prepares students to plan, implement, and utilize an evaluation of a community health initiative.
 Basic principles and practices of evaluation are addressed, including identifying the goals of a community health initiative; designing an evaluation plan that can determine if the initiative’s goals are achieved; implementing an evaluation plan; interacting with stakeholders; and using evaluation results to improve performance.

-3 credits, Spring Term, Professor J. Corrarino
+3 credits, Spring term, Professor C. Messina

 This course introduces students to the basic theory and methods employed in the study of demography.
 The students will understand life table methodology, population projection, sources of demographic data, patterns in global fertility and mortality, the demographic transition, current patterns in fertility, marriage and work, abortion and contraception, and fertility/mortality interrelationships.

-3 credits, Summer Term, Professor L. Hale
+3 credits, Spring term, Professor L. Hale

 HPH 559 Advanced Research Methods

 This course will provide students with an in-depth review of principles of public health research methods.
 Emphasis will be placed on conceptualization of research questions, evaluation of research design, sample size, and issues related to potential threats to validity within a public/applied setting.
 Additionally, students will become familiar with how to evaluate methods used in published literature and to design their own research projects.
 Course topics will include how to obtain secondary data, sample size calculation, risk adjustment, bias, confounding, and interaction.
 The instructor will work with students as they develop their own analytic project proposals.
-Students will be expected to implement their proposed research in HPH 560 Advanced Biostatistics in the following semester.
+Students will be expected to implement their proposed research in HPH 560 Applied Biostatistics in the following semester.

-3 credits, Summer Term, Professor T. Palermo
+3 credits, Summer term, Professor D. Smith

-HPH 560 Advanced Biostatistics
+HPH 560 Applied Biostatistics

 Students learn to formulate a scientific question in terms of a statistical model, leading to objective and quantitative answers.
 Topics may include analysis of variance, regression, including details of data-analytic techniques and implications for study design, measures of association, 2x2 tables, stratification, matched pairs, logistic regression, model building, analysis of rates, and survival data analysis using proportional hazards models.
 The course stresses applications in epidemiology, and other areas of public health research.
 Prerequisite: HPH 507 & HPH 559.

-3 credits, Fall Term, Professor T. Palermo
+3 credits, Fall term, Professor D. Smith

 HPH 562 Data Management & Informatics